wombleton/gitlaw-nz/acts/L/Layby Sales Act 1971.md

     (3) Where the seller cancels a layby sale he shall, upon request, give to the buyer free of charge a statement complying with subsection (1) and, if the address of the buyer is known to the seller, he shall, whether the buyer requests it or not, give to the buyer, free of charge, such a statement within 7 days after the date of cancellation.

-    (4) Every seller who makes default in complying with subsection (1) or subsection (3) commits an offence and is liable on summary conviction to a fine not exceeding $200\.
+    (4) Every seller who makes default in complying with subsection (1) or subsection (3) commits an offence and is liable on conviction to a fine not exceeding $200\.

     (5) Nothing in this section shall apply in respect of any layby sale under which the purchase price does not exceed $10\.

     Compare: Lay-by Sales Act 1943 s 9(2) (NSW)

+    Section 7(4): amended, on 1 July 2013, by [section 413][22] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 8 Right of buyer to cancel layby sale